-(Editor’s Note – This original post from April 2010 has been updated to reflect current Yellowstone and Mount Rushmore vacation details.)
+(Editor’s Note – This original December 2015 post was updated to better reflect Caravan’s Yellowstone and Mount Rushmore tour information.)

-Continually under construction in the Black Hills of South Dakota since 1948, Chief Crazy Horse Monument is a mountain sculpture dedicated to Chief Crazy Horse, an Oglala Lakota (Sioux Indian) warrior.
+Continually under construction in the Black Hills of South Dakota since 1948, Chief Crazy Horse Memorial is a mountain sculpture dedicated to Chief Crazy Horse, an Oglala Lakota (Sioux Indian) warrior.

 Who Was Chief Crazy Horse?